-The Higher Education Program provides graduate students with the opportunity to earn a Master of Education (M.Ed.) degree in Higher Education.
 Studies in higher education provide individuals who are interested in a variety of areas in higher education with the opportunity to explore the various aspects of post-secondary institutions.
 This exploration is conducted from a uniquely Christian perspective.
-Individuals who are interested in higher education administration, student personnel work, university development/advancement, or teaching on the college level are well served by the M.Ed. in Higher Education degree.
+Individuals who are interested in higher education administration, student personnel work, university development/advancement, or teaching on the college level are well served by this degree.
 Students may choose from two different 36-hour, non-thesis degree tracks: the Administration Track or the Instructional Track.
 The program is available online.